Myddleware/myddleware/docs/dev_guide.md

 ### Requirements

-It is important that the application you want to connect has a webservice API with methods to read data (at the very least).
+The application you want to connect needs to have a webservice API with methods to read data (at the very least) and hopefully have a documentation website available to help you connect Myddleware to the target application.

+> Most Myddleware applications are connected using REST API, however this is not the only option.

 First you will need to add your new connector to the solution table in your database, using Doctrine Fixtures, and more specifically the LoadSolutionData class, located in [/src/DataFixtures/LoadSolutionData.php](https://github.com/Myddleware/myddleware/blob/main/src/DataFixtures/LoadSolutionData.php).
 To do so, add a new entry in $solutionData in  for your new connector :